 · How do we understand the cultural histories of various sound media—the phonograph, the radio, the tape recorder, the telephone, the digital recorder and its various playback systems—in relationship to power and the production of social difference?

 As a scholarly publication, Sounding Out! is peer-reviewed, but following an open, developmental model fostered by digital humanities, in which editors and advisors are known to our writers, and provide several rounds of feedback, commentary, and collaboration before publication.
 The editorial collective invites contributions via themed calls-for-posts as well as on more general topics related to our research mission.
-We especially invite work that uses sound as more than an object of study, but also as a medium of argumentation, experience, provocation, and communication. —J. Stoever-Ackerman, Editor-in-Chief
+We especially invite work that uses sound as more than an object of study, but also as a medium of argumentation, experience, provocation, and communication. —J. Stoever, Editor-in-Chief

-**Note: All pieces for Sounding Out! are stringently peer edited by the Editor-in-Chief and the Editorial Collective.
+**Note: All pieces for Sounding Out! are stringently peer reviewed by the Editor-in-Chief and the Editorial Collective.
 They go through several draft stages before publication.
 For full details on our editorial process, click here.
 For submission instructions click here.
 To read more about the editorial mission of Sounding Out!’s podcast, click here.